Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Identification of the Population Distribution of Ex Ante Returns

 \subsection{From the distribution of returns to a predicted distribution of realised returns}

-The distributions of quantiles allow to predict counterfactual distributions of realised returns tomorrow, the main object of interest for ex ante policy evaluation.
-Indeed, from an ex ante perspective, the resolution of uncertainty will generate a mixture of shocks $\eta^* \vert \eta$ in the population.
+Under assumptions that we clarify in the following, the distributions of quantiles allow us to form predictions for the counterfactual distributions of realised returns tomorrow, the main object of interest for ex ante policy evaluation.

+From an ex ante perspective, the resolution of the uncertainty will generate a mixture of shocks $\eta^* \vert \eta$ in the population.
 For some individuals, the realised uncertainty $\eta^* \vert \eta$ will correspond to lower quantiles $\tau$, whereas for others, it will correspond to higher quantiles $\tau$.
-Thus, if preferences are stable, and for a given distribution $F_{\tilde{X}}$, the realised distribution of returns will be a mixture of the ex ante distribution of quantiles $F_Q(s;\tau, F_{\tilde{X}})$.
+Thus, if preferences are stable, and for a given distribution $F_{\tilde{X}}$, the realised distribution of returns will be a mixture of the ex ante distribution of quantiles $F_{Q,S}(s;\tau, F_{\tilde{X}})$.
 Let: